 Learner eligibility for funding

-People of any age, who are in full time education are not eligible for further funding for courses.
-Any additional learning needed to complete a qualification is the responsibility of the full time education provider.
+People of any age in full-time education are not eligible for further funding for courses.
+Any additional learning needed to complete a qualification is the responsibility of the education provider.

 Learner Support Fund

-Adult Community Learning Essex is committed to supporting learners wherever possible, and for the academic year 2012/13, we are providing a small Learner Support Fund to help those on low incomes with the costs of course fees, childcare, materials or resources needed to complete examination or accredited courses.
+We are committed to supporting learners wherever possible, and we are providing a small Learner Support Fund to help those on low incomes with the costs of course fees, childcare, materials or resources needed to complete examination or accredited courses.

 A Bursary Fund is available for those attending non-accredited courses.
 This fund is limited and only available to those who are not already entitled to a fee remission.
 You will be asked to provide some evidence so that your application for support can be assessed.